hzqst/MetaHookSv/Renderer.md

 `r_water_normfactor` controls the intensity of turbulence based on normalmap.

-`r_water_minheight` Water entity with height smaller than this value will not be rendered with shader program.
+`r_water_minheight` water entity with height smaller than this value will not be rendered with shader program.

 ## Per-Object Dynamic Shadow